AudioVisualSpeechRecogniser/SpeechRecognitionSystem/README.md

 Once all of the models have been initilised you will then need to create a NET file from your GRAM file using HParse:

-2. `HParse GRAM NET` (cd lib before running)
+2. `HParse GRAM.txt NET` (cd lib before running)

 You can then test the model by running the following replacing <.mfc file> with your test .mfc file:

 To run a batch test run the following:

-`HVite -T 1 -S lists/testList.txt -d hmms/ -w lib/NET -l results lib/dict lib/words`
+`HVite -T 1 -S lists/testList.txt -d hmms/ -w lib/NET -l results lib/dict.txt lib/words.txt`

 To view the results of the testing run the following:

+`HResults -p -e "???" sil -L labels/test lib/words.txt results/*.rec`

+## Putty Configuration

+cmp-18stuspeech.uea.ac.uk

+##Network Drive Configuration

+\\cmp-18stuspeech.uea.ac.uk\storage

+## Demo Procidure:

+1. Record Audio using speech_capture function

+2. Create a .lab file for the audio

+3. Check main parameters are correct and run main function to generate .mfc

+4. Run the following command in Linux server: `HVite -T 1 -S lists/testList.txt -d hmms/ -w lib/NET -l results lib/dict.txt lib/words.txt`

-`HResults -p -e "???" sil -e "???" <sp> -L labels/test lib/words results/*.rec`
+5. run the following command to get the results: `HResults -p -e "???" sil -L labels/test lib/words.txt results/*.rec`